AndrewCarlyle/life-game/README.md

 TODO:
 - Update movement energy so that energy lost is based on % of speed used, rather than distance moved? --> reward faster players
 - Use a simple GUI to display the world/players
+- Add water to work in a similar way as food currently does?